viignacio/new-lighthouse-batch/README.md

 - **Node.js**: This script requires Node.js to be installed on your machine.
 You can download it from [Node.js official website](https://nodejs.org/).

 ## Setup
-1. Clone or Download the Repository
-Clone or download this repository to your local machine.
+1. Clone or download this repository to your local machine.

-2. Install Dependencies
+2. Install all dependencies by running the following command:
-Run the following command to install the required dependencies:
   ```bash
   npm install
   ```